ThoughtWorksInc/cd4ml-workshop/README.md

 *WARNING: the exercises build on top of each other, so you will not be able to skip steps ahead without executing them.*

+*WARNING 2: the workshop requires infrastructure that we only provision when needed, therefore you won't be able to execute the exercises on your own that require that shared infrastructure.
+We are working on a setup that allows running the workshop locally, but that is work in progress.*

 ## The Machine Learning Problem

 We built a simplified solution to a Kaggle problem posted by Corporación Favorita,